-- An employee working on a part-time basis pursuant to clause 11-Part-time weekly hire employment, will be entitled to payment on a pro rata basis according to the number of ordinary hours agreed to be worked in the four week period.
-The method of calculation of a part-time daily hire employee's proportionate employment will be as follows: - 32 x Number of hours agreed to be worked during the four week period
+- 24.8 If an employee commences employment during a 4 week period the employee will be credited with: - (a) 32 hours where the employee commences on any working day within the first week: - (b) 24 hours where the employee commences on any working day within the second week; - (c) 16 hours where the employee commences on any working day within the third week; and - (d) eight 8 hours where the employee commences on any working day within the 4th week in any 4 week period. - 24.9 The first period will be deemed to commence on the first Monday after 28 December 2009 and subsequent periods will commence at 4 weekly periods thereafter, provided that a calendar that was being used immediately before 15 July 2013 may still apply. - An employee working on a part-time basis pursuant to clause 11-Part-time weekly hire employeesPart time weekly hire employees, will be entitled to payment on a pro rata basis according to the number of ordinary hours agreed to be worked in the 4 week period.
+The method of calculation of a part-time daily hire employee's proportionate employment will be as follows: - 32 x Number of hours agreed to be worked during the 4 week period